How to Apply for an I-20

 What is a Form I-20?

 Remember!
-The I-20 application process takes time to complete, so you should begin as soon as possible!
+The I-20 application process takes time to complete, so you should be aware of the process and start collecting information/documents as soon as possible!

 IMPORTANT: If it is near the deadline to submit documents for your I-20 and you are still pending admission, Graduate Assistantship or a scholarship, you should still submit all your documentation before the deadline.